A high sensitivity tool for geophysical applications: A geometrically locked Ring Laser Gyroscope: The apparatus

 \subsection{The optics}

 ~

 We mounted very high quality mirrors 1" in diameter on GP2.
 Recently, we changed the optics with respect to that reported in Ref. \cite{Stefani2018,Beverini_2020}, mounting a more performing set of mirrors and realigning the optical cavity.
 The new mirrors were tested, demonstrating at 45° s-polarized incidence a reflectivity of 0.999995(1) and a transmission of 0.35(5) ppm, in accordance with the supplier's specifications.
 By means of ring-down measurements, the quality factor of the ring cavity was obtained equal to approx$10^{12}$, corresponding to overall losses of 100~ppm.
 Note that overall losses include also the losses for diffraction in the capillary.
-The reflectivity of the mirrors at normal incidence is quite lower, so that the Q factor of the FP optical cavities along the diagonals is of the order of $10^{10}$.
+The reflectivity of the mirrors at normal incidence is somewhat lower, so that the Q factor of the FP optical cavities along the diagonals is of the order of $10^{10}$.
+The high quality of the mirrors ensures that even this small RLG is free from locking, as already demonstrated by \cite{stedman1993} in a 0.75 m$^2$ RLG.
 Also the reference metrological laser (RfL) is presently a Winters Electro-Optics Helium-Neon laser locked to a saturated absorption transition of molecular iodine.
 Following the specification, the emission frequency is $f_{Winter}=473 612 622.97\pm 0.01 $~MHz.
 By means of an optical hetherodyne technique between the RLG emission beam and the reference laser on a fast photo-diode we can measure the RLG frequency in the new alignment with an accuracy of 1~MHz, limited by the RLG vibration noise.